 Glenelg Beach — the place where white sand meets clear waters and breathtaking sunsets.
 And if you’d like to buy picnic food upon arrival, there are also numerous eateries nearby, ranging from Mexican to Asian, seafood to pizza.

 Looking for more picnic ideas?
 Dive deeper into your city with our guides to the best picnic spots with views of the Melbourne skyline or around Brisbane.
-If you’re not sure exactly what to take with you, check out our top 10 essentials for every spring picnic.
+If you’re not sure exactly what to take with you, check out our top 10 essentials for every picnic.

 We acknowledge the traditional owners of country throughout Australia and recognise their continuing connection to land, waters and culture.
 We pay our respects to their elders past, present and emerging.